metalabdesign/AsyncAwait/README.md

 The library is built upon [coroutines](https://github.com/Kotlin/kotlin-coroutines/blob/master/kotlin-coroutines-informal.md) introduced in [Kotlin 1.1](https://blog.jetbrains.com/kotlin/2016/07/first-glimpse-of-kotlin-1-1-coroutines-type-aliases-and-more/).

-The Kotlin compiler responsibility is to convert _coroutine_ (everything inside `async` block) into state machine, where every `await` call is non-blocking suspension point.
-The library is responsible for thread handling and state machine managing.
+The Kotlin compiler responsibility is to convert _coroutine_ (everything inside `async` block) into a state machine, where every `await` call is non-blocking suspension point.
+The library is responsible for thread handling and managing state machine.
 When background computation is done the library delivers result back into UI thread and resumes _coroutine_ execution.

 # How to use it
 Add library dependency into your app's `build.gradle`